trexminer/T-Rex/README.md

 T-Rex is a versatile cryptocurrency mining software.
 It supports a variety of algorithms and we, as developers, are trying to do our best to make it as	fast and as convenient to use as possible.

-Developer fee is 1% (2% for Octopus and Autolykos2).
+Developer fee is 1% (2% for Octopus and Autolykos2 their dual mining modes).

 ## Usage